 - Brewer Community School – Opened in 2011, this $40 million dollar K-8 school is a 156,000-square-foot facility was designed to LEED standards to maximize energy efficiency technologies, and all heating and lighting controls are computer automated to allow for maximum energy savings.

-- Brewer Performing Arts Center – as part of the new Brewer Community School, a 400 seat performing arts center venue, was finished in 2011, with a state-of-the-art lighting system that provides dramatic color rendition for its theatrical productions.
+- Brewer Performing Arts Center – as part of the Brewer Community School, includes a 400 seat performing arts center venue, with a state-of-the-art lighting system that provides dramatic color rendition for its theatrical productions.

 Access to Higher Education

 Within 15 minutes of Brewer, there are eight institutions of higher learning:

 - University of Maine at Augusta, Bangor Campus